Request a demo

 In any of these cases, RCx is typically the best route for assessing the building's current performance and getting it on track to perform efficiently again.

-When to Implement RCx
+When to implement RCx

 Ideally, Cx will be performed during construction. and the ongoing maintenance outlined in the Cx process will sustain the building for years to come.
 However, it's often the case that facility owners who don't have Cx performed while their buildings are under construction turn to RCx during the operations phase.